APLMOOC/APLMOOC/docs/course/ch0/part4.md

 - If you solve at least 90% of the exercises, you get a grade of 4.
 - If you solve at least 99% of the exercises, you get a grade of 5.

-Please see the [ECTS credits page](../../credits.md) for instructions on getting study credits for this course.
+Please see the [progress page](../../progress.md) for instructions on getting study credits for this course.

 !!! failure "Note"